Tuwaiq-Academy-Training/Bootstrap-HW/README.md

 # Bootstrap-HW

-# Using Bootstrap Create Online Store Withe Following Requirements:
+# Using Bootstrap Create a site that contains the tourist attractions in the Kingdom of Saudi Arabia Withe Following Requirements:

 ## HTML
-- Create a homepage for your store.
+- Create a homepage for your site.

-- Create at least 2 other pages (this could include pages such as “about us”, “meet the team”, “shipping details”, etc).
+- Create at least 2 other pages (this could include pages such as “about the Kingdom”, etc).

-- Additionally, your site must have a catalogue page which lists the items which are for sale.
+- Additionally, your website should have a catalog page that lists the most important attractions in the area

-- Your catalogue page should have at least 5 items for sale (include some details of the item).

 - Within the entirety of your site, you should have the following elements: